toabi/Scripts/README.md

 No more failed IM file transfers.
 As a bonus it can not only automatically upload all the screenshots in a location but every file you tell it to upload.

+### webrender

+You need a full-length PNG of a website?
+Use this.
+This script runs in [phantom.js](http://www.phantomjs.org/) which uses WebKit.
+So everything will look awesome.

 ## License

 Do what you want with them.
 Just give credit somewhere.
 Think of a BSD License.